GT-CHaRM/CHaRM.Backend/README.md

 ## Installation Guide

-This repository is for running the backend database server.
+This repository is for running the backend server.
 It should be ran on a machine that is up whenever you believe the application may be accessed, recommendations being either 24/7 or CHaRM's operational hours.
 The choice to use a 3rd party server provider or a locally maintained server at the CHaRM Facility is up to your discretion.

 ### Running the Server